 While the world is waiting for the pandemic to recede, New Zealand is safe guarding its borders by restricting entry into our country and limiting the number of visas granted accordingly.

-There are four scenarios that will allow you into New Zealand now.
-Preparation is key and now is the perfect time to get your immigration process underway before making the big move!
+There are four scenarios that will allow you into New Zealand now:

 1. You are a partner of NZ Resident or Citizen

 4. You are in a quarantine-free travel zone